 To opt in to the Azure AD passcode authentication preview

-    - Sign in to the Azure portal as an Azure AD global administrator.
+- Sign in to the Azure portal as an Azure AD global admin.

-    - In the navigation pane, select Azure Active Directory.
+- In the nav pane, select Azure Active Directory.

 - Under Manage, select Organizational Relationships.

 - Select Settings.

 - Under Enable Email One-Time Passcode for guests (Preview), select Yes.

 To opt in to the SharePoint and OneDrive integration with Azure AD B2B